 The most suitable document will depend on the duration of stay and the nationality of the holder.
 For example, the A-type visa represents a document that only allows the holder to stay in the international transit area of an airport in Poland, provided that the traveler must get to another country through a Polish airport.
 This is, however, required in the case of the citizens included in the Annex IV of the Community Code of Visas, which can be detailed by our immigration lawyers in Poland.

 As a general rule, the most suitable document available for a person who wants to visit Poland is the C-type visa, which provides the right of traveling here for a period of up to 90 days during a 180 days period.
 Considering that the purpose of the stay is for traveling only, this is the most recommended type of document, as stays longer than 90 days in this country create additional obligations, such as applying for a short-term residence permit (the D-type visa is issued for stays with a period longer than 90 days).
+After residing here for at least 5 years with a temporary resident permit, you may apply for permanent residency in Poland.
+You can file an application more quickly in particular circumstances (such as marriage to a Polish citizen).
+Before your temporary residence permit expires, you must submit an application for a permanent residence permit.

 The C-type visa is divided into two main categories – the Poland migration law gives the right of applying for a Uniform Schengen Visa, a document that can be used for traveling in all the Schengen member states, Poland included.
 In order to have the right of traveling in all the Schengen states, one must specifically apply for this particular type of visa.